GLOBAL MARKETS-Shares, euro rise after Bernanke speech

 By Herbert Lash

-NEW YORK, Aug 31 Stocks and the euro rose on Friday after Federal Reserve Chairman Ben Bernanke kept the door open for future monetary easing, although he did not deliver a clear signal of imminent action that markets had hoped for in a much-anticipated speech.
+NEW YORK, Aug 31 Stocks and the euro rose on Friday after Federal Reserve Chairman Ben Bernanke kept the door open for future monetary easing, although he did not deliver a clear signal of imminent action during a highly anticipated speech.

 The euro and European shares rose as signs emerged of progress toward a deal to tackle the euro zone's debt crisis.

-But investors focused on what he had to say about monetary policy and the stagnation in the U.S. labor market, which he described as "of grave concern."

-Bernanke said the Fed had to weigh the costs and the benefits of further stimulus, but he also downplayed potential risks from unconventional policies.
-He argued that the Fed's asset purchases, known as quantitative easing, had been quite effective at boosting economic growth and fostering job creation.
+Bernanke said the Fed had to weigh the costs as well as the benefits of further stimulus, but he also downplayed potential risks from the unconventional policies.
+He argued that the Fed's asset purchases had been quite effective at boosting economic growth and fostering job creation.

 "I think when he talks about 'grave concern,' that says it all.
 Further accommodation is coming, it's just a question of how it manifests itself," said Scott Graham, head of U.S. government bond trading at BMO Capital Markets in Chicago.